Localization involves adapting various elements of a site or software product’s user experience for a specific region or culture:

 1. Create a detailed test plan

-Before anything else, get clear on the scope of your localization testing process.
-Create a test plan that includes the following:
+Before anything else, scope your localization testing process by creating a test plan that includes the following:

 - Test objectives: Outline the goals of the test, such as verifying translation accuracy or cultural appropriateness.